umair13adil/RxLogs/README.md

 Overview
 --------

+PLogs provides quick & simple file logging solution.
 All logs are saved to files in storage path provided.
 These logs are helpful when developer wants to analyze user activities within the app.
 A new log file is created every hour on a user event.
 These logs can be filtered and sorted easily.
 Logs can easily be exported as zip file base on filter type.
 This zip file can be uploaded to server on export.
-PLogs also provide functionality to log arrange data logs into a predefined directory structure.
-These logs can be used for a specific event within the app.
+PLogs also provide functionality to arrange data logs into a predefined directory structure.
+These logs can be used for a specific events within the app.
+Logs can be saved as encrypted data.

 ![Alt text](pictures/feature.png?raw=true "Icon")
 ![Image1](pictures/picture1.png)